Millennial Expectations and Search Behavior Trends with Google’s Gary Illyes

 Connecting with Generations Y and Z

 These two generations are very similar.
 They will abandon your site without thought.
-If you don’t provide the information they’re looking for (and they know precisely what they’re looking for), they will leave.
-If you don’t pay attention to their unique personalities, they will leave your site.
-If your site loads too slowly, they will leave your site.
+If you don’t provide the information they’re looking for (and they know precisely what they’re looking for), then they will leave.
+If you don’t pay attention to their unique personalities, then they will leave.
+If your site loads too slowly, then they will leave.

 Google cares very much about the user.
 And Google wants to fulfill all their expectations.
 As proof, Illyes shows a list of search features and updates they’ve launched to move forward Google’s ability to serve users: